TBerrigan2101/project-one/README.md

 ## 6. Wireframes

 I started off doing my initial sketches on paper to develop the basic layout and site structure.
+The final website layout did change from this as my initial layout proposal caused issues on mobile devices.

 ![site-mockup.jpg](readme-images/initial-sketches.png)